To enter the awards, call us on: +44 (0)1244 401932

 2. Politics.
 We live in strange political times.
 Politics that may impact how we feel about certain spatial typographies and other people.
 Lately politics seem to divide more than unite.
 Political inference and references that impact how we think and behave.

 3. Design as social lubricant.
 People are the most lonely they have ever been.
-Despite the intention of technology to bring us together people are the loneliest and the most isolated they have ever been.
-Spatial design can help correct that wrong by triggering people to engage.
+Despite the intention of technology to bring us together, it has had the opposite outcome..
+Science based spatial design can help correct that wrong by triggering people to engage more.
 This most often can be done with layout, volume, colour, texture lighting and the correct acoustics.

 If you could offer one piece of advice when it comes to designing, what would it be?

 Put people first and fashion second.
-Understand the ever shifting environmental triggers that impact how we feel. spaces can heal or harm us.
+Understand the ever shifting environmental triggers that impact how we feel.
+Spaces can heal or harm us.
 Protect us or expose us.
 Science now proofs all of this to be true.
-Space has the power to help us fulfil our true human potential
+Architectural spaces has the power to help us fulfil our true human potential or conversely hold us back.

 How important are The International Hotel & Property Awards?